Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Implementation and Evaluation

-Our MCTS-based QCT algorithms have a couple of parameters to {be} determined before actual running: \begin{itemize} \item $\Nbp$ (repeated times for the \emph{Sel-Exp-Sim-BP} modules before each \emph{Decision} ), \item $\cexpl$ (the exploration parameter used in Eq.~\ref{eq:selection}), \item $\Gsim$ (the size of sub-circuit used in simulation), \item $\Nsim$ (the number of simulations), \item $\discount$ (the discount ratio), and \item $d$ (the maximum distance allowed for remote CNOT). \end{itemize} To help determine these parameters for IBM Q20, we selected a small subset of 11 benchmark circuits, which contains in total 26,676 CNOTs.
+Our MCTS-based QCT algorithms have a couple of parameters to {be} determined before actual running: \begin{itemize} \item $\Nbp$ (repeated times for the \emph{Sel-Exp-Sim-BP} modules before each \emph{Decision}), \item $\cexpl$ (the exploration parameter used in Eq.~\eqref{eq:selection}), \item $\Gsim$ (the size of sub-circuit used in simulation), \item $\Nsim$ (the number of simulations), \item $\discount$ (the discount ratio), and \item $d$ (the maximum distance allowed for remote CNOT). \end{itemize} \blue{To help determine these parameters for IBM Q20, we selected a small subset of 11 typical circuits from $\B{114}$ each of which involves 10-15 qubits and has 1000-6000 CNOTs.
+This benchmark set, written as $\B{11}$, contains in total 26,676 CNOTs.} \blue{Fig.~\ref{fig:parameter} depicts the dependency of the size of the final physical circuits (left vertical axis) and the running time (right vertical axis) on different parameter settings.} \blue{One may note that the performance in Fig.~\ref{fig:parameter}(a) does not improve steadily with the increasing of $\Nbp$.
+This is perhaps due to that those data are derived by running our algorithm for five times and keeping only the best results.}

 To get a good balance between performance and running time, we empirically set\\ \centerline{$\Nbp = \cexpl = 20$, $\Gsim = 30$, $\Nsim = 500$, and $\discount = 0.7$.} We adopt the same parameter setting for the other proposed algorithms, and {set $d=2$ for MCTS-Size and MCTS-Depth.}